-Pro tip: Place stitch markers between your knit and purl sections if you're having trouble keeping track of what stitches to do when.
+Place stitch markers between your knit and purl sections if you're having trouble keeping track of which stitches to work when.

-Repeat Rows 1 & 2 until your scarf measures 13 inches.
+Repeat Rows 1 & 2 until your scarf measures 13".
 Work an extra row if you need to so that your next row will be a right-side row.
 (The right side of your scarf will have columns of smooth Vs between your columns of garter stitch).
 Cut CC.

 Next row (RS): With MC, knit.

-Continue knitting with MC until scarf measures 44 inches from color change.
+Continue knitting with MC until scarf measures 44" from color change.
 Work an extra row if you need to so that your next row is a RS row.
 Cut MC.

 Next row (RS): With CC, knit.